axew3/phpBB-audio-video-to-post/README.md

 #### Fast, easy, light and secure.

 Actually only audio (not video) recorder for phpBB.

-Audio attachment dimension/recorder time is based on the phpBB attachment dimension setting.
+Audio attachment dimension/recorder time based on the phpBB attachment dimension setting.

 ## Update/install: